-Ailsa is just one of the Private Chauffeur Scotland’s package courses featured in the top five.
+Ailsa is just one of the Private Tours Scotland’s package courses featured in the top five.
 Muirfield and The Old Course both earned their place in 2nd and 4th respectively, with next year’s Open Championship course, Carnoustie, taking 5th spot.

 It is no surprise that Scottish golf has once again punched above its weight as more innovative courses continue to be developed, with stunning improvements being made to some of country’s best known clubs.

 The Ailsa course thats sits on the Ayrshire coast is testament to that, with several holes receiving facelifts and extensions, creating one of the most impressive layouts in world golf.

 Naturally, the traditional greats of Muirfield and The Old Course, which were last year’s number one and three, have not been far displaced, but the ratings have shown how much of a difference fresh innovation can make.